 Dumbo – Dumbo the Flying Elephant is just simply joyful and always a kid favorite.
 Check out Timothy the Mouse standing on top of the ride as well!
 Casey Jr. Circus Train is the accompanying ride to the Dumbo movie.

 Snow White & The Seven Dwarfs– This classic “dark ride”, Snow White’s Scary Adventures is named as such because of the heavy presence of the evil Queen throughout.
 You can even spy her looking down on you from a window above the ride entrance.
 Touch the golden apple out front and see what happens!
-You’ll see Snow White in several other areas and even the evil Queen makes an appearance for photos at times, so I’d recommend this is a movie to watch.
+You can meet Snow White in the Fantasy Faire Royal Hall.
+Even the evil Queen makes an appearance for photos at times, so I’d recommend this is a movie to watch.

 Pinocchio – Pinocchio not only has a ride (Pinocchio’s Daring Journey) in Fantasyland, there is also a restaurant with Pinocchio-theming and artwork as well (Village Haus Restaurant).
 You can also find Figaro the cat on a perch in the Fantasy Faire area as well.